Updated 13th August 2020

 You do not act quickly enough

 As we have mentioned several times, you need to act quickly to report your claim and repair your leak.
+This is one of the most common reasons for rejecting a claim.
+You need to demonstrate that you have acted quicky to both report the claim and minimise the damage caused by the water leak.

 You have not taken reasonable steps to prevent the leak in the first place